-5. Take a Cable Car Up Mount Srđ
+5. Take a cable car up Mount Srđ

-6. See a show
+6. See a folklore show

-7. Go on a Boat tour
+7. Go on a boat tour

 A boat trip out of Dubrovnik can take you a few different places.
 You can do a quick swing around Lokrum Island.
 You can tour the nearby Elaphiti Islands.
 You can party on a pirate ship or watch fish on a glass bottomed boat.
 No matter which you choose, you really can’t go wrong.

 I did a trip out around Lokrum Island.
 It’s an 8km loop and passes one of the city’s nudist beaches (avert your eyes if that bothers you).
 We also made a stop at one cave to do some snorkelling and have lunch before paddling back along the city walls.
 Obviously, by now you can tell that I liked looking at the city walls from the other side.

 9. Get out of the city

 I guess this is more of Dubrovnik-as-a-base thing, but the city makes a great jumping off point for several day trips.
 You could head to Korčula and the Pelješac peninsula for some wine tasting, Mostar in Bosnia and Herzegovina to watch young men jump off the old bridge into the Neretva River, or Kotor in Montenegro to go rafting.
-All of these, and more, are possible as day trips from Dubrovnik.

 10. Go wine tasting

-12. Shop for figs and candied orange peel in the market
+13. Shop for figs and candied orange peel in the market

 I completely stumbled upon this market one morning while exploring the old town.
 The most common items for sale were lavender pouches, candied orange peel and dried figs. I miscalculated my kuna and ended up with enough figs to feed an army but they were tasty.
 The vendors all offer samples and may be open to haggling since there are so many of them selling similar products.